After wearing Garmins for two months, I’m never going back to Fitbit

 Ordinarily, I would say Fitbit Premium’s approach is great for beginners, while Garmin Connect is for people more serious about their training.
 However, Fitbit’s paywall suggests it should be the other way around.

-Let’s say you have that $150 Fitbit for two years.
+Let’s say you live in the US and have that $150 Fitbit for two years.
 A six-month Fitbit Premium subscription is free, and you pay around $140 in total for the remaining 18 months.
 Why wouldn’t you just get a more powerful $300 device from the outset, use the better free software that comes with it, and get more fitness bang for your buck?